Paul-J-Company/Systems-Design/Systems-Design.md

 ### So where do you begin?

 It always starts with understanding your [workload](https://en.wikipedia.org/wiki/Workload).<br>
+Your [workload](https://en.wikipedia.org/wiki/Workload) is the main application your customers interact with (aka., your "Product and/or Service").<br>
 You can't make the ***"best choices"*** without understanding your [workload](https://en.wikipedia.org/wiki/Workload) intimately and ***testing*** it thoroughly.<br>
 Starting from a blank slate is different than inheriting an existing system infrastructure.<br>

 ### Here are some System Design questions to get you started: